justinmklam/personal-website/content/posts/mech/mech-328-trailrider.md

 image = "/imgs/trailrider/TrailRider-Overview-1-e1458002590550-300x300.png"
 summary = "The TrailRider™ is a specialized device to provide accessibility to the wilderness for those with limited mobility.
-As a team of mechanical engineering undergrads, we explored areas of improvement and developed a new design to incorporate these features." tagline = "Designing a next-generation, offroad wheelchair." title = "MECH 328 TrailRider" type = "mech" draft = false
+As a team of mechanical engineering undergrads, we explored areas of improvement and developed a new design to incorporate these features." tagline = "Designing a next-generation, offroad wheelchair." title = "MECH 328: TrailRider Design Project" type = "mech" draft = false
 +++